Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Introduction

 Combining SOFI with sensing is not as trivial as it may seem at the first glance.
 First, we focus on the case when the parameter of interest may vary at the scales smaller that the classical resolution limit, determined by the point spread function (PSF) of the used microscope.
 Therefore, the assumptions of slowly varying parameters, used for example in balanced SOFI (bSOFI) \cite{geissbuehler2012mapping}, are not generally valid here.
 Second, SOFI imposes less restrictions on separate frames of the acquired timeseries in comparison with single-molecule localization techniques \cite{hell1994breaking,rittweger2009far,rittweger2009sted,maurer2010far}: it allows smaller numbers of detected photons per frame and higher probability of closely positioned emitters being active during the same frame.
 Thus, one cannot reliably perform reconstruction of the sensed environmental parameter for a single-frame dataset or for a separate localized emitter as it is done in spectrally resolved STORM, PAINT, and PALM techniques \cite{pfender2014single,zhang2015ultrahigh,mlodzianoski2016super,bongiovanni2016multi,moon2017spectrally}.
 Third, SOFI requires analysis of the whole acquired timeseries, relies on specific temporal fluctuations of the signal, and yields nonlinear dependence of the response on the emitters' brightness \cite{geissbuehler2012mapping,yi2019moments,pawlowska2021embracing}.
 Therefore, conversion of each separate frame into the investigated parameter map before processing of the entire timeseries would alter the fluctuations and preclude further application of SOFI for spatial resolution enhancement.
 On the other hand, application of SOFI to multichannel frame data (for example, spectra) would tremendously enhance the shot noise, while nonlinearity of the response would require additional treatment.

-To resolve the outlined issues and combine SOFI with sensing, we propose to ``compress'' each frame to a two-channel image, apply SOFI to the timeseries corresponding to each of the two channels separately, and infer the sensed parameter map from the obtained cumulant images for those channels.
+To resolve the outlined issues and combine SOFI with sensing, we propose to ``compress'' the sensing degree of freedom to just two channels, apply SOFI { (or QSIPS)} to the timeseries corresponding to each of the two channels separately, and infer the sensed parameter map from the obtained cumulant images for those channels (Fig.~\ref{fig:methods}(d)).
 Linearity of the compression ensures preservation of the temporal fluctuations of the signal and applicability of SOFI to spatial resolution enhancement.
 The idea of using two channels for single-parameter inference is closely related to ratiometric imaging \cite{bruni2017two,klymchenko2022fluorescent}, where two spectral channels can be used for self-referencing \cite{schaferling2012art} to reduce the adverse effect of absolute intensity fluctuations \cite{bruni2017two,schaferling2012art,demchenko2009monitoring}.
 Nonlinearity of the resulting response of SOFI \cite{geissbuehler2012mapping,yi2019moments,pawlowska2021embracing} can be compensated analytically by inversion of the nonlinear relation between the sensed parameter of interest and cumulant values.

+SOFI-based sensing relying on the signal ratio between two channels has recently been demonstrated in the form of FRET-SOFI \cite{valenta2025super}, where the donor-donor and donor-acceptor emission channels were used for estimation of F\"orster resonance energy transfer (FRET) efficiency.
+In that case, the two spectral channels were naturally determined by the two kinds of particles (donors and acceptors).
+In contrast, we consider sensing with just one kind of particles --- nanosensors with their (multichannel) spectral or temporal response depending on the parameter of interest.
+An important step of building the proposed sensing technique is definition of the two appropriate channels (``compression'' of the signal).
+The reconstruction of the sensed parameter by inverting its relation with ratio of the signals is another key feature, which distinguishes our approach.